Daniel L. Ryan: Auxiliary Bishop of Joliet

-On August 14, 1981, Ryan was appointed as an auxiliary bishop of the Diocese of Joliet and titular bishop of Surista by Pope John Paul II.
+On August 14, 1981, Ryan was appointed as an auxiliary bishop of Joliet and titular bishop of Surista by Pope John Paul II.
 He received his episcopal consecration on September 30, 1981, from Bishop Joseph Imesch, with Bishops Raymond J. Vonesh and Daniel Kucera serving as co-consecrators.

-Bishop of Springfield
+Bishop of Springfield in Illinois

-Pope John Paul II appointed Ryan as the seventh bishop of the Diocese of Springfield on November 22, 1983.
+John Paul II appointed Ryan as the seventh bishop of Springfield in Illinois on November 22, 1983.
 He was installed at the Cathedral of the Immaculate Conception in Springfield on January 18, 1984.
 In 1986, Ryan announced that he had an alcohol dependency condition and then entered a treatment center for three months.

 In 1997 and 1998, an Illinois group called Roman Catholic Faithful picketed the US Conference of Catholic Bishops meeting in Washington, D.C., carrying signs accusing Ryan of protecting abusive priests.
 He himself was accused of engaging in sexual affairs with men.